 Nevertheless, it is useful in the game to have a means to distinguish between similar objects.
-In true OOP languages, the programmer is forced to plan in advance and design a class hierarchy so fitting the program objects.
+In true Object Oriented programming languages, the programmer is forced to plan in advance and design a class hierarchy in order to fit application scope.

-In the DimensioneX game scripts (SmallBasic language), there are some devices to simulate what OOP programs do.
+In DimensioneX game scripts (SmallBasic language), some features mimic what object oriented programs do.
 These tools are: